Brassica oleracea var. capitata

 The following are a small selection of some of our favorite varieties.

-It produces heads that 5-7 inches in diameter and can be harvested 65 days after planting and can be sown directly into the dirt or started as seedlings.
+It produces heads that five to seven inches in diameter and can be harvested 65 days after planting and can be sown directly into the dirt or started as seedlings.

 ‘Golden Acre’ is sweeter than most with a delicate flavor.

 Brunswick is a longtime favorite that produces large, bright green heads.

-This heirloom is an extremely versatile variety that can be planted at any time throughout the season and needs 85-90 days to mature and produce a six to nine pound head.
+This heirloom is an extremely versatile variety that can be planted at any time throughout the season and needs 85 to 90 days to mature and produce a six to nine pound head.

 This is a cabbage with a pedigree.
 Early Jersey Wakefield has been a staple in North America since the 1840s.